 - Surgery to reconstruct the ACL

 Some people can live and function normally with a torn ACL.
-However, most people feel like their knee is unstable and may "give out" with activity.
+However, most people feel like their knee is unstable and may "give out" with more rigorous activities.
 Unrepaired ACL tears can lead to further knee damage.

 Self-care at Home